 - Obtain a current minimum cumulative nursing GPA of 2.50 in all completed nursing courses.

-- Submit two recommendations on ADU Recommendation Forms, including one from the nursing program from which they are transferring.
+- Submit two recommendations on AHU Recommendation Forms, including one from the nursing program from which they are transferring.

-- Submit a one- to two-page letter explaining their desire to be considered for transfer to Adventist University, and their interest in becoming a nurse.
+- Submit a one- to two-page letter explaining their desire to be considered for transfer to AdventHealth University, and their interest in becoming a nurse.

 - Demonstrate satisfactory validation of nursing knowledge and skills.